 We are thrilled to announce that the SPCE 2020 organizing committee has been working diligently to develop an on-demand virtual meeting platform to take the place of the face-to-face meeting.
 The launch date for SPCE 2020 Virtual will be November 16, 2020.

 Through the online platform, attendees will be able to watch all author presentations live as well as have the ability to ask questions and answers directly through a dialogue box on-Demand.
 All questions will be emailed to each presenting author directly and you will be able to interact through email to converse about your questions.

 The IEEE Product Safety Engineering Society hosts a premier symposium annually on all relevant topics for workers and innovators in the product safety area.
-Join us in Portland, Oregon, USA for SPCE 2020 for two days of technical sessions and exhibits!
+Join us virtually for SPCE 2020 for five days of technical sessions and exhibits!